 3. A Lesson In How To Spread Germs

-crawling with germs, except that you chose to post about it on Facebook.
+You can try to convince yourself and your friends all you want, Purple, but you did this to yourself.
+No one had to know that your sick kids were the ones who contaminated the coin-operated rides at the mall, which, while perhaps already crawling with germs, are now certainly crawling with germs, except that you chose to post about it on Facebook.
 And not only that, but post about it with a strange sense of entitlement, even though it’s clear from your explanation that you see the ickiness in both doing and posting about this mall infestation.
 This is the type of post that inspires parents to say, “She’s making the rest of us look bad!”
 The first rule of taking your sick kids into public places is that you don’t brag about it on Facebook.
 Well, that’s the second rule.
 The first one is deciding not to do it in the first place.

 4. Thanks For Your Comment, Shannon

 Shannon is one of those moms I referred to in the intro who will take their sick kids (or sick selves) out of the house when it’s convenient and/or necessary for them, but exhibit no patience for other people who do the same thing, like teachers who would rather go to work than take a sick day.
 The irony is so thick, it may as well be coated in PediaCare.
 The upshot (for me) is that Shannon’s kids are going to get sick regardless of Amy’s decision to go to work.
 And it won’t be because Amy leaned over a kid to help him with his work; it’ll be because kids are, by definition, disgusting.

 5. Snot Funny.

-Yet another example of "woe is mom" meets "you don't know love until you've birthed two precious human snot factories."
-If there's one side dish I don't need with my Pouring Snot main course, it's unconditional love.
-Here are a few other examples I don't ever need to see: "AHHHH!
-My baby just sharted up her back and then wet diarrhea somehow made its way into my hair and even my cuticles!
-It smells like roasted broccoli dipped in liquid shit.
-On the bright side, I'm soooo madly in love with my little shart factory!"
-"AHHHH!
-My baby just projectile vomited directly into my mouth and it tastes like someone made a warm smoothie with spoiled milk, lemon custard, and dog breath.
-On the bright side, I'm soooo madly in love with my little
+Yet another example of “woe is mom” meets “you don’t know love until you’ve birthed two precious human snot factories.”
+If there’s one side dish I don’t need with my Pouring Snot main course, it’s unconditional love.
+Here are a few other examples I don’t ever need to see:

-!"
-"AHHHH!
+“AHHHH!
 My breastfed baby just took off her diaper and painted her entire face with poop during her nap!
 It looks like she’s wearing a hardened mud mask, except it’s made of nutrient-rich feces that CLEARLY “benefited” from mommy’s green curry dinner last night.
 SO GROSS.
 But on the bright side, I’m soooo madly in love with my little crap-crafting artist!”

 CHOICE B: Click through, not because you HAVE to, but because you WANT to.
 No one is in charge of your life except for you.
 You are simply clicking through because this column isn’t over yet, and the next page features the big crescendo.
 What’s a picture going to do to your day, much less your entire life?

 Ugh, you clicked.
 Ugh, you clicked.
 I hope you had a Kleenex and a barf bucket handy, and that you’ll forgive me.
 ‘Tis the season!